μια γυναίκα στέκεται δίπλα στη θάλασσα, τα μάτια της καλύπτει ένα πανί

 Necessity to keep GSGE in the Ministry of the Interior

-The decision to integrate the GSGE and the KETHI into the Ministry of Labour limits the possibility of horizontal gender equality policies.
+The decision to integrate the GSGE and KETHI into the Ministry of Labour limits the possibility of implementing horizontal gender equality policies.

-This decision, based on Presidential Decree 81/2019 No. 4 (2), taken immediately after the formation of the new government, without prior consultation, discussion or information, raises questions and reasonable concerns.
+This decision, based on Presidential Decree 81/2019 No. 4 (2), was taken immediately after the formation of the new government, without prior consultation, discussion or information, raising questions and reasonable concerns.

-The discrimination that women experience – over time and nowadays – is multiple and concerns all fields of political, economic, cultural and social life.
+The discrimination that women experience – over time and nowadays – is multifaceted and concerns all fields of political, economic, cultural and social life.
 Gender equality does not relate strictly to one field.

 In this context, the two main and national central state institutions for gender equality have produced and continue to produce, through their multifaceted and multiannual work, policies and actions with a horizontal dimension in all public policies.

-Their interventions are constant in a number of issues, such as: prevention and response to gender-based violence and human trafficking, elimination of discrimination against women in employment, health, education, business, elimination of social exclusion and the threat of poverty for vulnerable groups of women (single parents, unemployed, refugees, survivors of gender-based violence, etc.), equal participation in decision making, elimination of sexism in public discourse and the media, etc.
+Their interventions are consistent on numerous issues, such as the prevention and response to gender-based violence and human trafficking, elimination of discrimination against women in employment, health, education, business, elimination of social exclusion and the threat of poverty for vulnerable groups of women (including single parents, unemployed, refugees and survivors of gender-based violence, etc.), equal participation in decision making and elimination of sexism in public discourse and the media.

 Moreover, horizontal policies as a prerequisite for promoting gender equality are a basic direction of a number of international treaties that have been ratified and are binding on our country.